dlaivison/projects/README.md

 #Udacity nanodegree  - Machine Learning - Project
 # 1. Main Goals of this project

 The target of this project was to create a machine learning algorithm with a good precision and accuracy in order to detect possible POI (person of interest) related to Enron case.
+The dataset was provided by Udacity and it contains about 146 registers.
+Each register has the following format :

+>>> print data_dict["ELLIOTT STEVEN"]
+{'salary': 170941, 'to_messages': 'NaN', 'deferral_payments': 'NaN', 'total_payments': 211725, 'exercised_stock_options': 4890344, 'bonus': 350000, 'restricted_stock': 1788391, 'shared_receipt_with_poi': 'NaN', 'restricted_stock_deferred': 'NaN', 'total_stock_value': 6678735, 'expenses': 78552, 'loan_advances': 'NaN', 'from_messages': 'NaN', 'other': 12961, 'from_this_person_to_poi': 'NaN', 'poi': False, 'director_fees': 'NaN', 'deferred_income': -400729, 'long_term_incentive': 'NaN', 'email_address': 'steven.elliott@enron.com', 'from_poi_to_this_person': 'NaN'}

 The Enron case came to the media in 2001  and is one of most famous cases of fraud involving an energy company in America.
 In my analysis my focus was not to be distracted by certain patterns and focus mainly in the key term related and taken as the main result of fraud: money.
 I also considered the relations between Persons of Interest (POI) and other workers too.
 But considering that all account information have been already processed it could be the main indicator of other POI`s too.

 In the beginning of my analysis there were 3 main outliers that were overfitting the data.
 The data from the main POI’s such as Kenneth Lay and Jeffrey Skiling were so far from the other non standard POI’s that they need to be removed.
 Another Outlier that could be considered highly as a POI was Mark Frevert.
 His net_worth was considered too high and in the same level as Lay and Skilling, that his status as POI should be considered as true.
 His data has been also removed from my dataset in order to create a perfect condition where other POI’s and non POI’s could be better detected.